Staying Grounded: Taking a Break from Strong Emotions

 Count to 10 or say the alphabet, very sloooowly.
 Or backwards.

-Run cool or warm water over your hands.
+Run cool or warm water over your hands or face.

 Grab tightly onto your chair as hard as you can.

 Touch various objects around you and notice the textures, colors, materials, weight, temperature.

 Dig your heels into the floor – literally “grounding” them!
 Notice the tension centered in your heels as you do this.
 Remind yourself that you are connected to the ground.

 Carry a grounding object in your pocket – an object that you can touch whenever you feel triggered or overwhelmed.